postcss/postcss-parser-tests/README.md

 });
 ```

 Your callback must parse CSS and stringify it back.
-Plugin will compare input
+The plugin will then compare the input
 and output CSS.

-You can add extra sites in optional second argument:
+You can add extra sites using an optional second argument:

 ```js
 cases.real(done, [['Browserhacks', 'http://browserhacks.com/']],